 - Access to this repeater isn’t possible by using a 1750Hz toneburst – a CTCSS tone of 82.5Hz is needed at all times.
 If you have older equipment that doesn’t have CTCSS see below.

 - As with all new 2m repeaters the receiver has a 12.5kHz filter.
 If your transceiver has the menu option please set it to “Narrow FM”.
-Otherwise back off from the mic or your signal will be badly clipped.
+Otherwise back off from the mic or your audio will be badly clipped.

 - The ICS Linker II logic acts like most other standard repeater controllers.
 There are no bells and whistles, and the timeout is set for five minutes (four minutes on Echolink) – the repeater will just drop out, it won’t reset until the input channel becomes clear, and on Echolink OA will disconnect the distant end.